Trade Gold Trading

 Stock Classic Bullish Divergence

-From the above example the stocks price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stocks price and the indicator.
+From the above example the stocks price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stocks price & the indicator.
 This signal warns of a possible stocks trend reversal.

 Classic bullish diverging signal warns of a possible change in the stocks trend from down to up.
 This is because even though the stocks price went lower the volume of sellers that pushed the stocks price lower was less as illustrated by the MACD technical indicator.
 This indicates underlying weakness of the downward stock trend.